Read Data from an HTML Table using JavaScript – Quick Tip

 ← PrevNext →

-If you were still using an HTML <table> to show data on your web page, this post and its example would be useful.
-I have previously posted an article explaining how to convert JSON data dynamically to an HTML table using JavaScript.
-Now, here I am sharing a simple script that shows how to read data from an HTML table using JavaScript.
+If you were still using an HTML <table> to display data on your web page, this article and its example will be invaluable.
+In a previous article, I explained how to dynamically convert JSON data to an HTML table using JavaScript.
+Now, sharing a simple script that demonstrates how to read data from an HTML table using JavaScript.

 First, I'll create a small table with header and few rows in it.
 The data is hardcoded.